danpoynor/danpoynorcom-django/README.md

 linkchecker http://localhost:8000 --check-extern
 ```

-or to do a slower crawl to account for latency and ouput errors to a file use:
+Or to account for some occasional latency do a slower crawl and output errors to a file use:

 ```sh
 linkchecker --timeout=20 --threads=1 -F text/linkchecker_output.txt http://localhost:8000